Bjork at The Hollywood Bowl – (06/11/13)

 After the audience bestowed their patience on the sacrificial opening act, our heroine made sure we cooled our heals in the parlor an appropriate amount of time before she deigned to descend the staircase and receive callers.
 All the while a curt text message appeared on the five massive video screens (in Spanish and English) informing us that her majesty did not appreciate bootleg recording or I-phone waving at the expense of her performance…tank yu…

-Initially, this writer had some concern about the four foot-something warrior princess getting lost in the vast expanse of The Hollywood Bowl.
+Initially, this writer had some concern about the diminutive warrior princess getting lost in the vast expanse of The Hollywood Bowl.
 Fears were put to rest quickly with the opener “Cosmology”.
 The video images were celestial and stunning.
 More important, they were relevant.
 Bjork’s latest work “Biophilia” is an album length love letter to nature in all its forms and substructures.
 Deep space, moon, rock crystals and microscopic organisms.
 The resulting live show is equal parts multi-media rock extravaganza and x-treme power point presentation.

 One small beef was that Bjork only appeared on the big screen once during her performance.
 That was on the second song “Hunter”.
 It was a tease not to be repeated.